.ml: History

 The domain was initially managed by Sotelma, a Malian telecommunications company.
-After Sotelma was privatised in 2009, the .ml zone was redelegated by IANA to the Agence des Technologies de l’Information et de la Communication (AGETIC), a Malian government agency, and the process completed in 2013.
-The agency then announced that it would give away .ml domains for free with a view to improve the usage and the knowledge of the IT industry in Mali.
-It is the first African nation to start giving away domains for free.
+After Sotelma was privatised in 2009, the .ml zone was redelegated by IANA to the Agence des Technologies de l'Information et de la Communication (AGETIC), a Malian government agency, and the process completed in 2013.
+The agency then announced that it would give away .ml domains for free in partnership with Freenom with a view to improve the usage and the knowledge of the IT industry in Mali.
+It was the first African nation to start giving away domains for free.
+The ten-year contract with Freenom expired on 17 July 2023.
+Since then the registry is operated by AGETIC itself and the free domain offer was discontinued.
+All paid Freenom .ml domains were migrated to the new system.

 Second-level domains

-Registrations are at the third level beneath these names:
+Registrations are possible at the second level and at the third level beneath these names: